➤ by Gerhild Fulson

-German potato salad recipes ("Kartoffelsalat") have so many variations, there's a perfect one just for your picnic, lunch, supper, or party.
-Hot, warm, cold, creamy or not – you choose your favourite.
+German potato salad recipes, aka Kartoffelsalat, have so many variations, there's a perfect one just for your picnic, lunch, supper, or party.
+Hot, warm, cold, creamy or not – you choose your favorite.

-Sometimes I take my time to make a real traditional German potato salad, and other times I'll make my own easy speedy version .
+Sometimes I take my time to make a real traditional German potato salad, and other times I'll make my own easy speedy version ... the Easy Potato Salad.

 Potato salads are great for picnics on hot summer days, but they also become an unexpected treat in the winter too.

 Now, hot potato salad is something my Mom never made.
 I didn't even realize it was a traditional German dish until I was looking through some cookbooks.